JamieBort/Portfolio-Website/administrative/README.md

 ### Files

-- ./administrative/FutureFeatures.md
+- ./administrative/old_frontend_gitignore

-  - **This file is no longer in this directory.**

-  - Future features section of the repo.
-Here is listed the things I plan on adding to the repo.
+  - Moved and renamed from `./frontend/.gitignore` to `./administrative/old_frontend_gitignore`

+  - Added the contents to `./.gitignore`.

+  - Keeping it in `./administrative/` in case it is needed in the future.
+For example in case Render.com needs it to deploy correctly.

 - ./administrative/old_frontend_gitignore